oframe/ogl/README.md

 It is an opinionated, comprehensive list of examples for any fully-fledged WebGL framework.

-Much inspired by ThreeJS' examples, they will serve as reference for how to achieve a wide range of techniques.
+Inspired by the effectiveness of ThreeJS' examples, they will serve as reference for how to achieve a wide range of techniques.

 For more advanced techniques, extra classes will be developed and contained within the 'Extras' folder of the framework.